What crisis? Russians keep calm for now as rouble slide gathers pace

 And, if the West sees Putin as a main cause of tensions with Russis over Ukraine, at home his approval ratings have soared to over 80 percent.

 "I'm quite relaxed about the rouble weakening, I don't have much to lose.
-This is not 1998," said Tatyana Liberman, 52, a manager at a shopping center in the Urals city of Yekaterinburg.
+This is not 1998," said Tatyana Liberman, 52, a manager at a shopping centre in the Urals city of Yekaterinburg.

 "Then we were scared, but we came through 2008 and, it seems, received immunity," she added.
 "Putin won't let us die of hunger."

-Still, there are signs that that confidence may have its limits, and that one of the factors preventing people selling roubles is the fear that the government could penalize them.
+Still, there are signs that that confidence may have its limits, and that one of the factors preventing people selling roubles is the fear that the government could penalise them.

 "People don't have a clear vision of what to do but they think the dollar may not be as safe as before, for instance if the government introduces restrictions prohibiting ordinary Russians from holding dollars," said Natalia Orlova, chief economist for Alfa Bank in Moscow.